Back to Blog

 Compare this to California’s stricter 30-day deadline under SB 1223, or see our complete state-by-state comparison.

-- A detailed description of the nature and circumstances of the breach
+1. A detailed description of the nature and circumstances of the breach, or of the use of sensitive personal information acquired as a result of it

-- The measures taken in response to the breach
+4. The measures the filer has taken regarding the breach

 How to Notify Affected Individuals